 Customer Willingness to Pay More

-When it comes to your pets, their main concerns are the well-being of the animals, how easy it is to care for them, and other concerns.
+When it comes to your pets, the main concerns are their well-being, how easy it is to care for them, and other factors.

 You expect assurance of getting the finest quality litter with much less odor, extra moisture retention capability, and minimal tracking beyond the litter box.

-The market prices also indicate the perceived better Litter performance, safety, or Environmental friendliness leading to the purchase.
+Market prices also indicate the perceived better litter performance, safety, or environmental friendliness, leading to the purchase.

 Check Out: Does Cat Litter Expire?
 Shelf Life and Storage Tips